breadcat/blog.minskio.co.uk/content/quotes.md

 >It takes forever, until it doesn't

+>It's called a child-size soda because it is the size of a child <!-- parks and recreation -->

 >It's funny how a diagnosis can make things worse

 >It's not that I'm lazy, it's that I just don't care <!-- office space -->